marijanp/marijanp.github.io/src/posts/2022-10-19-haskell-nix-how-to-reliably-add-runime-deps.md

 Assuming you use `haskell.nix` and have created a Haskell program that requires another executable to be present in the environment i.e. the `PATH` variable.

-Using Nix, you can <a class="link" href="https://nixos.wiki/wiki/Nix_Cookbook#Wrapping_packages">wrap</a> your executable (<a class="link" href="/posts/2022-06-03-dont-override-and-wrap-only.html">related post</a>), which is the standard technique to ensure that your program will be distributed together with that executable.
+Using Nix, you can [wrap](https://nixos.wiki/wiki/Nix_Cookbook#Wrapping_packages) your executable ([see related post](/posts/2022-06-03-dont-override-and-wrap-only.html)), which is the standard technique to ensure that your program will be distributed together with that executable.

 This standard approach, in combination with `haskell.nix`, could look like this: